daveschudel/Fedora-KDE/README.md

 <br><br>

 ## Fedora 39

+### Problems with latest kernels - February 13, 2024

+I have had problems with kernels 6.7.3 and 6.7.4.
+I'm not sure what's going on but there are posts on the internet about it doing strange things.
+On my machine, it sometimes freezes before getting to the SDDM screen; other times it hangs and logs in a minute or two later.
+I can go back to 6.5.6 and it works fine.

+I also ran into a problem with the KDE Spin and VirtualBox.
+If I try to create a VM with the KDE spin the video goes haywire.
+It doesn't do that with the standard Workstation release.
+It is using kernel 6.5.6.

+### Fedora 39

 Fedora 39 was released November 7, 2023.
 There were a number of changes to Gnome but the big one for all the spins & labs was eliminating the Modular repository.